mengbinhao/jack-note/docs/english/NPR.md

   - manipulate vt | manipulation n

 - 2020.12.22
-  - determine v | determination n
+  - determine v | determination n | indeterminate adj
   - divorce n/v

   > I'm so sorry about the fact that everything is so last minute